Nicolas-Reyland/Chaikin3D/README.md

 ![full triangle chaikin with coeff 3](pics/full-triangle-chaikin-cc-3.png)

-*The "solid" statement means that the alpha value of the triangles has been set to 1.0 (no transparency at all)*
+*The "solid" statement means that the alpha value of the triangles has been set to 1.0 (no transparency)*

 CMD 1: ```python3 chaikin3d.py -i data/deer.obj -rm true -a 1.0```